 Few questions are more important when creating an estate plan than asking yourself who should raise your young children after you pass.
 If the child has another parent who is still alive, that parent would automatically become the guardian.
 However, it is still very important to name a guardian in your will, because you do not know whether the other parent will still be alive or able to take care of a child at the time you pass.
 With a decision as difficult as this, you may be considering naming the person that you are closest to.
-Sometimes, that person is your unmarried, long-term committed partner.
+Sometimes, that person is your unmarried, life partner.

 10 Questions to Consider Before Appointing a Life Partner Guardian of Your Child